kristiankyvik/chatter-widget/README.md

         }
         chatterWidget.contentWindow.postMessage(data, CHATTER_APP_URL);
       } else {
-        // TODO: find a smart way of checking again later if Meteor.user() is not loaded console.log("[WIDGET]: Meteor.user() has not loaded yet.
+        // TODO: find a smart way of checking again later if user has not loaded console.log("[WIDGET]: User has not loaded yet.
 Try again later?")
       }
     },
     // Makes the widget visible and iframe small and sends confimation message to chatter app